livc/syllabus2ics/README.md

 # syllabus2ics

-The code is copied from this article, I made some moderations to fit my own university(ShanghaiTech).
+The code is copied from [this article](https://sspai.com/post/39645), I made some changes to fit my own situation(ShanghaiTech).

 ## Usage